se2p/sbse2020/README.md

 ## Chapter 5: Search-Based Test Generation

-This chapter looks at the basics of search-based test generation: How to encode simple problems, what are fitness functions.
+This chapter looks at the basics of search-based test generation: How to encode simple problems, what are fitness functions, and how can we adapt search algorithms to work well on these problems.

+## Chapter 6: Genetic Programming

+This chapter introduces the basics of Genetic Programming, starting with classical, untyped syntax tree, up to Grammatical Evolution.